Black-kaiser1/Photo-gallery/README.md

 # Photo-gallery
 a photo gallery using html and css codes
+This gallery contains pictures of movies, games, nature and some animation